Performances under the stars…

 Saturday, July 14 – Cruise Control and opener No Last Call – Join us as we welcome back one of Harrisburg’s most rockin’ and entertaining street band, No Last Call.
 Stay and enjoy rock, pop and soulful jazz music with Erin Cruise and her band.
 Sponsored by Carole DeSoto.

-Saturday, July 20 & 21 – Shakespeare in the Woods – “Something wicked this way comes…” Gamut Theatre, the combined theatre of Harrisburg Shakespeare Company and Popcorn Hat Players Children’s Theatre, presents its highly acclaimed educational outreach production of Macbeth.
+Friday and Saturday, July 20 & 21 – Shakespeare in the Woods – “Something wicked this way comes…” Gamut Theatre, the combined theatre of Harrisburg Shakespeare Company and Popcorn Hat Players Children’s Theatre, presents its highly acclaimed educational outreach production of Macbeth.
 One of Shakespeare’s most famous tragedies, Macbeth follows the rise and fall of a Scottish lord-turned-King, whose ambition turns him into a brutal murderer consumed by the dark arts.
 Recommended for ages 12 and up.
-Keep the smaller print “Bring your own price, any size….”
 Sponsored by Kyle Kauffman.

 Saturday, August 4 – After Hours Big Band – After Hours Big Band is a 17 pc. swing orchestra playing anything from the traditional big band arrangements of Glenn Miller, Benny Goodman, and Les Brown to the modern era sounds of big band artists such as Maynard Ferguson and Brian Setzer, The After Hours Big Band covers it all.
 Sponsored by BB&T Bank